-- 10.91 The Information Commissioner has a range of powers to compel agencies to participate in procedures to gather information needed to properly review the merits of a decision.
-In addition to the power to require an agency or minister to give adequate reasons for a decision (discussed at [10.59]), the Commissioner has the power to: - require a person to produce information and documents - require a minister or the principal officer of an agency to produce a document claimed to be exempt (with some qualification where the claimed exemption relates to national security, Cabinet or Parliamentary Budget Office matters) - order an agency or minister to undertake further searches for documents - require a person to attend to answer questions and to take an oath or affirmation that the answers given will be true. - 10.92 Each of these is discussed below.
+- require a minister or the principal officer of an agency to produce a document claimed to be exempt (with some qualification where the claimed exemption relates to national security, Cabinet or Parliamentary Budget Office matters) - order an agency or minister to undertake further searches for documents - require a person to attend to answer questions and to take an oath or affirmation that the answers given will be true. - 10.92 Each of these is discussed below.
 The Information Commissioner's information gathering powers are similar to those of the AAT, as discussed below.
-Further information is also available in the Annexure to the Information Commissioner's direction as to the production of documents and submissions.32
+Further information is also available in the Annexure to the Information Commissioner's direction as to the production of documents and submissions.33